-MSVU co-op students are ambitious professionals who are eager to contribute to your team.
+MSVU co-op and internship students are ambitious professionals who are eager to contribute to your team.
 Hiring a student gives you the chance to shape careers and provide valuable mentorship to new talent.
 It also creates a pipeline for future employment opportunities in your organization.

 1. The position must guarantee a minimum of 13 consecutive weeks of work